-Of the causes of many apparitions which have been recorded, it is not so easy, as in the foregoing narrative, to obtain a satisfactory explanation.
-Such is the case with regard to the story related of Viscount Dundee, whose ghost, about the time he fell at the battle of Killiecranky, appeared to Lord Balcarras, then under confinement, on the suspicion of Jacobitism, at the castle of Edinburgh.
+But, before quitting entirely this subject, I ought to attempt a physical explanation of many ghost-stories which may be considered as most authentic.
+This is seldom, however, a very easy task.
+There is, for instance, a story related of Viscount Dundee, whose ghost, about the time he fell at the battle of Killiecranky, appeared to Lord Balcarras, then under confinement on the suspicion of Jacobitism at the castle of Edinburgh.
 The spectre drew aside the curtain of his friend's bed, looked steadfastly at him, leaned for some time on the mantle-piece, and then walked out of the room.
-The Earl, not aware, at the time, that he was gazing upon a phantasm, called upon Dundee to stop.
+The Earl, not aware at the time that he was gazing upon a phantasm, called upon Dundee to stop.
 News soon arrived of the unfortunate hero's fate.
 Now, regarding this and other stories of the kind, however authentic they may be, the most interesting particulars are suppressed.
 Of the state of Lord Balcarras's health at the time, it has not been deemed necessary that a syllable should transpire.
 No argument, therefore, either in support of, or in opposition to, the popular belief in apparitions, can be gathered from an anecdote so deficient in any notice of the most important circumstances upon which the development of truth depends.
-With regard to the spectre of Dundee appearing just at the time he fell in battle, it must be considered that, agreeably to the well-known doctrine of chances, which mathematicians have so well investigated, the event might as well occur then as at any other time, while a far greater proportion of other apparitions, less fortunate in such a supposed confirmation of their supernatural origin, are quietly allowed to sink into oblivion.
+With regard to the spectre of Dundee appearing just at the time he fell in battle, it must be considered that, agreeably to the well-known doctrine of chances, which mathematicians have so well investigated, the event might as well occur then as at any other time, while a far greater proportion of other apparitions, less fortunate in such a supposed confirmation of their supernatural origin, is quietly allowed to sink into oblivion.
 Thus, it is the office of superstition to carefully select all successful coincidences of this kind, and to register them in her marvellous volumes, where for ages they have served to delude and mislead the world.